About 14 years ago, I walked into a movie screening hoping to be entertained, informed, and maybe inspired.

-And now we’ve got an internationally recognized … Continue reading
+And now we’ve got an … Continue reading

 Vegan Kalamazoo is thrilled to announce that on Tuesday, September 20, Kalamazoo will be hosting a true vegan visionary and celebrity, Dr. Will Tuttle.
 Author of the bestselling The World Peace Diet, Dr. Tuttle will be lecturing on Healing Our World: A Deeper Look at Food at The Wesley Foundation Student Center at Western Michigan University in Kalamazoo.

-In his talk, Dr. Tuttle makes explicit the invisible connections between society’s routine abuse of animals and our broad range of problems—psychological and social, … Continue reading
+In his talk, Dr. Tuttle makes explicit the invisible connections between society’s routine abuse of animals and our broad range of problems—psychological … Continue reading

 Wild Ginger is a contemporary Asian restaurant, offering delicious Chinese, Japanese, Korean, and Thai dishes.
 In addition to many traditional favorites, they develop their own unique dishes.
 They also have a full bar.
 Wild Ginger is located in the D&W mall complex on Romence Road, just west of Westnedge.

 They offer several tasty options that either are already vegan or can be customized to be vegan.
-Most (but not all) of the items … Continue reading
+Most (but not all) of … Continue reading